+4.6.3 Wire Format

-7.6.3 Wire Format
+''' == Reticulum Wire Format ======

-''' == Reticulum Wire Format ===== A Reticulum packet is composed of the following fields: [HEADER 2 bytes] [ADDRESSES 10/20 bytes] [CONTEXT 1 byte] [DATA 0-477 bytes] The HEADER field is 2 bytes long.
-Byte 1: [IFAC Flag], [Header Type], [Propagation Type], [Destination Type] and. → [Packet Type] Byte 2: Number of hops Interface Access Code field if the IFAC flag was set.
-The length of the Interface Access Code can vary from 1 to 64 bytes according to physical interface capabilities and configuration.
+A Reticulum packet is composed of the following fields:

+[HEADER 2 bytes] [ADDRESSES 16/32 bytes] [CONTEXT 1 byte] [DATA 0-465 bytes]

+The HEADER field is 2 bytes long.

+Byte 1: [IFAC Flag], [Header Type], [Propagation Type], [Destination Type] and.

+→ [Packet Type]

+Byte 2: Number of hops

+Interface Access Code field if the IFAC flag was set. '''

+'''

+The length of the Interface Access Code can vary from

+1 to 64 bytes according to physical interface

+capabilities and configuration.

 The ADDRESSES field contains either 1 or 2 addresses.

-Each address is 10 bytes long.
-The Header Type flag in the HEADER field determines whether the ADDRESSES field contains 1 or 2 addresses.
-Addresses are Reticulum hashes truncated to 10 bytes. '''
+Each address is 16 bytes long.

+The Header Type flag in the HEADER field determines

+whether the ADDRESSES field contains 1 or 2 addresses.

-'''
+Addresses are SHA-256 hashes truncated to 16 bytes.

 The CONTEXT field is 1 byte.

 It is used by Reticulum to determine packet context.

-The DATA field is between 0 and 477 bytes.
+The DATA field is between 0 and 465 bytes.

 It contains the packets data payload.

 IFAC Flag

 open 0 Packet for publically accessible interface

 authenticated 1 Interface authentication is included in packet

 Header Types

+Propagation Types

+broadcast

+00

+transport

+01

+reserved

+10

+reserved

+11

+Destination Types